 1. Savannah, Georgia

-The first time I went to Savannah, Georgia, I was so surprised by the moss in the trees.
-I’d never seen anything like it – the spooky way these gray strands hung from the branches in the live oak trees, especially when shrouded in the fog of the morning.
+The first time I went to Savannah, Georgia, the thing that surprised me most was the moss in the trees.
+I’d never seen anything like it – the spooky way the gray strands hung from the branches in the live oak trees, especially when shrouded in the fog of the morning.

 2. Asheville, North Carolina

 I loved Asheville so much I decided to plan a trip there again this summer, to hang out in the city’s awesome open-air venues and do a bit more hiking in more balmy temperatures.
-I can’t be sure, but I’m willing to bet Asheville will be even more amazing in the warm East Coast weather.
+I can’t be sure, but I’d willing to bet Asheville is even more amazing in the warm East Coast springtime.

 3. Shenandoah National Park